bshreya74/Coveo/README.md

 5. ReactAlt.js: Includes testcases to test https://todomvc.com/examples/react-alt/#/ .
 The elements and functions in this file is defined in ReactAltPage.js

 I have used Nightwatch to write the testcases
+The sceenshots to each testcase are in test_output folder

 How to run:
 1. Clone the project